-Abby joined the JBFC as a volunteer in April 2001.
-She then retired from Westchester County government after 21 years in the Public Affairs Office and in various County departments handling marketing and public relations and came on board as a JBFC staff member.
+Abby joined the JBFC as a volunteer in April 2001 after retiring from Westchester County government where she spent 21 years in the Public Affairs Office and in various County departments handling marketing and public relations.
+She came on board as a JBFC staff member in September of that year.
 Abby is surrounded by a much younger and very technically savvy group of people and loves every minute of her workday and the many nights she spends at the JBFC theater.

 Film & Media Coordinator/Booth Manager

 After working for the Cable Car Cinema in Providence, RI for seven years, Andrew began working for the JBFC in 2009.
 His interest in film can find its origins in his love for literature and physics, and how both employ the use of narrative to convey a compelling idea.
 He can sometimes be seen at the theater teaching the trade to his four year old son, who has begun to refer to himself as “Daddy’s Projectionist.”

 With a background in marketing and finance, Julia thought that volunteering at the new theater promoted in her gym newsletter might be worthwhile and fun.
 Good Move!
 That was back in June of 2001, and Julia has worn many hats since that time.
 Currently she is the HR Administrator.
 Julia feels privileged to be part of this ever-evolving, dynamic organization and still feels it’s worthwhile and fun.